-Crossroads Emmaus Community has recently transitioned from a Fourth Day Group under the guidance of the Rio Texas Emmaus Chrysalis Conference to an Emmaus Community in full covenant with the Upper Room Ministries.
+Crossroads Emmaus Community transitioned from a Fourth Day Group under the guidance of the Rio Texas Emmaus Chrysalis Conference to an Emmaus Community in full covenant with the Upper Room Ministries.
 We are made up of people from the South Texas counties of Calhoun, Dewitt, Goliad, Jackson, Matagorda, Victoria and Wharton.

 The Walk to Emmaus® is a spiritual renewal program intended to strengthen the local church through the development of Christian disciples and leaders.
 The program's approach seriously considers the model of Christ's servanthood and encourages Christ's disciples to act in ways appropriate to being "a servant to all".

 Emmaus is open to members of any Christian denomination.
 Emmaus is for the development of Christian leaders who:

 - have a desire to strengthen their spiritual lives

 - may have unanswered questions about their faith

 - understand that being a Christian involves responsibility

 - are willing to dedicate their everyday lives to God in an ongoing manner

 You will enjoy three days singing, learning, laughing, worshipping, reflecting, praying and participating in small groups.
 Discussions center around fifteen talks given by laity and clergy.
 These talks present the theme of God's grace, how that grace comes alive in the Christian community and how it expresses itself in this world.